 7. Go with the local vibe

 Nozawa Onsen has many traditional restaurants and bars to try to immerse yourself in Japanese vibes.
-The best from my experience was Hamacho sushi bar (probably the best sashimi and sushi I’ve ever had) and Sobadokoro Daimon which is a small bar which we stumbled upon late at night.
-Sobadokoro Daimon had a chilled out local vibe and served tasty tempura which went with the local beer and hot sake.
+The best from my experience was Hamacho sushi bar (probably the best sashimi and sushi I’ve ever had) and Sobadokoro Daimon which is a small bar that we stumbled upon late at night.
+Sobadokoro Daimon had a chilled-out local vibe and served tasty tempura which went with the local beer and hot sake.

 Download the full Nozawa Onsen the restaurant and bar guide here.